-The G20 should ensure that quality learning and teaching are a high priority within the G20 Agenda.
-This will require strengthening professional teaching standards and teacher professionalism through the involvement of educators and further developing a global framework on professional teaching standards^{xlv}.

-The G20 also needs to urge national governments to strike a balance between getting teachers into classrooms and the longer-term goal of building up a high quality professional teaching force through focusing on the specific recommendations mentioned below^{xlvi}.

-2. To recruit and retain high quality teachers:
+The G2O should ensure that quality learning and teaching are a high priority within the G2O Agenda.
+This will require strengthening professional teaching standards and teacher professionalism through the involvement of educators and further developing a global framework on professional teaching standards.45 The G2O also needs to urge national governments to strike a balance between getting teachers into classrooms and the longer-term goal of building up a high quality professional teaching force through focusing on the specific recommendations mentioned below.46 2.
+To recruit and retain high quality teachers:

-This should remain a major priority for the G20, given persistent teacher shortages, particularly in developing countries, and the aging population of educators in many OECD and other countries.
-The G20 should consider ways in which they can help support national governments in creating a pool of teacher candidates that is more diverse and representative, particularly of disadvantaged communities^{xlvii}.

-We also call upon national governments to expand opportunities for initial teacher education (with appropriate entry requirements), in-service training and professional development.
+This should remain a major priority for the G2O, given persistent teacher shortages, particularly in developing countries, and the aging population of educators in many OECD and other countries.
+The G2O should consider ways in which they can help support national governments in creating a pool of teacher candidates that is more diverse and representative, particularly of disadvantaged communities.47 We also call upon national governments to expand opportunities for initial teacher education (with appropriate entry requirements), in-service training and professional development.
 This should be accompanied by measures designed to make teaching a first-choice profession for young people.
-Specific measures, including the introduction of incentives, should be taken to attract female and male teachers to and retain them in rural and other disadvantaged areas^{xlviii}.
-Governments should also plan deployment effectively and introduce strategies such as local teacher recruitment, getting teachers with strong subject knowledge to disadvantaged schools, and providing incentives to teach shortage areas to rebalance un-even teacher allocation^{xlix}.

-3. To ensure adequate funding for education and teachers:
+Specific measures, including the introduction of incentives, should be taken to attract female and male teachers to and retain. them in rural and other disadvantaged areas.48 Governments should also plan deployment effectively and introduce strategies such as local teacher recruitment, getting teachers with strong subject knowledge to disadvantaged schools, and providing incentives to teach shortage areas to rebalance un-even teacher allocation.49 3.
+To ensure adequate funding for education and teachers:

-Inclusive free quality public education for all can only be achieved if G20 and all governments invest adequate domestic resources in education and teachers, coupled with adequate and predictable external financing and support, particularly for lower and lower-middle income countries.
+Inclusive free quality public education for all can only be achieved if G2O and all governments invest adequate domestic resources in education and teachers, coupled with adequate and predictable external financing and support, particularly for lower and lower-middle income countries.
 We encourage the G20 countries to continue to finance development aid and support developing countries to meet Sustainable Development Goal 4 on quality education and other relevant SDG and education targets.
+45 As is currently being developed by EI, UNESO and the International Task Force on Teachers.
+This recommendation is from the written contribution provided by EI for this policy note (EI 2018).
+46 McBeath (2012).